SecUSo/PassSec-plus/README.md

 # PassSec+
 PassSec+ is an extension of the original PassSec add-on.
-The functionality of the Firefox-desktop add-on is split into two key functions, as explained in more detail on the website.
+The functionality of the Firefox-desktop add-on is explained in more detail on the website.

 * Protection of passwords, bank details and other sensitive data
-* Changing cookie settings for more privacy

 **The extension is available here (search for 'PassSec+'):**<br>
 &nbsp;&nbsp;&nbsp;&nbsp;<https://addons.mozilla.org/en/firefox/><br>